The baby name Philip is a traditional possibility that remains nicely under-the-radar.

 They both dug their heels in and argued about who could use the name.
 In the end, both television families welcomed a baby Philip.

 If you’re the kind of parents who prefer nickname-proof names, Philip could be a surprising option.
-While Phil feels more like your great-uncle or maybe the nice guy down the street, use the name in full, and it’s rather handsome.
+While Phil feels more like your great-uncle or maybe the nice guy down the street, use the name in full, and it’s quite handsome.

 This post was originally published on December 20, 2008.
-It was substantially revised and re-posted on June 13, 2016.
+It was revised on June 13, 2016 and again on August 31, 2025.

 My husband’s name was Philip, called Phil all of his life.
 Naturally, I love the name!
 When I asked his mother why he picked the one L spelling versus the two spelling, she said that someone told her that the one L spelling was to be used for first names and the two L spelling used for last names.
 Made a lot of sense!